 Information about the national park:

 The Tsingy de Bemaraha National Park measures around 1527 km² and is famous for its Tsingys.
-Already in 1990 the area became a UNESCO World Natural Heritage Site, only in 1997 it was officially declared a National Park of Madagascar.
-At the Manambolo directly at the national park there are graves of the Vazimba, which are considered fady.
+Already in 1990, the area became a UNESCO World Natural Heritage Site, only in 1997 was officially declared a National Park of Madagascar.
+At the Manambolo directly at the national park, there are graves of the Vazimba, which are considered fady.
 There are several hiking routes in the National Park, of which the following two are the most visited: The easiest way is the circular route to the small Tsingys, which takes about three hours and can already be described as a demanding hike.
-A hike including via ferrata with rope protection for every traveller, suspension bridges and narrow caves is the tour to the big Tsingys, for which one should be in good health condition.
+A hike including via ferrata with rope protection for every traveler, suspension bridges, and narrow caves is the tour to the big Tsingys, for which one should be in good health condition.
 The view over the Tsingys rewards you for every effort.
 The needle stone rocks, up to 30 m high and pointed, are an impressive, unique natural spectacle.
 Below them runs an intricate cave system with mangrove forests and even small lakes.